astronomer/airflow-quickstart/README.md

     ![Fork repo and create a codespaces project](src/fork_and_codespaces.png)

-3. After creating the codespaces project the Astro CLI will automatically start up all necessary Airflow components.
+3. After creating the codespaces project the Astro CLI will automatically start up all necessary Airflow components as well as the streamlit app.
 This can take a few minutes.
 4. Once the Airflow project has started access the Airflow UI by clicking on the **Ports** tab and opening the forward URL for port 8080.

     ![Open Airflow UI URL Codespaces](src/open_airflow_ui_codespaces.png)

+5. Once the streamlit app is running you can access it by by clicking on the **Ports** tab and opening the forward URL for port 8501.

-### Option 2: Use the Astro CLI
+## Option 2: Use the Astro CLI

 Download the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) to run Airflow locally in Docker. `astro` is the only package you will need to install.